 How Do You Prove Negligence In a Car Accident?

-this is to show how they failed to uphold their legal duties as a driver,
+In order to win your auto accident lawsuit, you will need to prove that the other driver was behaving in a negligent manner.
+The best way to do this is to show how they failed to uphold their legal duties as a driver, which include:

 - Obeying the speed limit

 - Keeping their eyes and mind on the road